alabeduarte/alabeduarte.github.io/blog/content/blog/new-env-setup/index.md

 ```

 The good thing about this is that you can now dump all your software list you
-ever installed via brew into one file and that can be used to setup a whole new
+ever installed via brew into one file and that can be used to set up a whole new
 machine with a single command.
 You can achieve that with [Homebrew
 Bundle](https://github.com/Homebrew/homebrew-bundle).